-The Dubuque Area Chamber of Commerce will be hosting Iowa Governor Kim Reynolds for a luncheon Friday, January 12, 2018 from 12-1:00 p.m.
-The governor’s visit is part of the condition of the state tour with scheduled visits across Iowa.
+The Dubuque Area Chamber of Commerce hosted Iowa Governor Kim Reynolds for a luncheon Friday, January 12, 2018 from 12-1:00 p.m.
+The governor’s visit was part of the condition of the state tour with scheduled visits across Iowa.

 Governor Reynolds serves as Iowa’s 43rd Governor.
 She is a former state senator and county treasurer and, prior to taking office on May 24, 2017, served as Iowa’s 45th lieutenant governor from 2011-2017.

-“We are honored to have Governor Reynolds here in Dubuque,” said Molly Grover, President and CEO of the Dubuque Area Chamber of Commerce.
-“This is a great opportunity for members to engage with Iowa’s CEO!”
+“We were honored to have Governor Reynolds here in Dubuque,” said Molly Grover, President and CEO of the Dubuque Area Chamber of Commerce.
+“This was a great opportunity for members to engage with Iowa’s CEO!”

 Air Service Forum Luncheon

 On behalf of the Dubuque Area Chamber of Commerce representing 1200 members and 50,000 jobs in the Dubuque Area thank you so much for co-sponsorship of the Cassidy amendment.
 Thanks to your leadership and advocacy the Historic Tax Credit was restored to 20% in the Senate Finance Committee tax reform bill which will prove economically beneficial to the cities and towns across Iowa and our nation.